-We’ve got a free pattern for you to create your own chunky crochet storage tubs, to tidy up all those loose bits and bobs in your home.
+We’ve got a free crochet pattern for you so that you can create your very own chunky storage tubs, to tidy up all those loose bits and bobs in your home.

 Looking for a place to store your supplies?
 Look no further!
 These two free crochet patterns will help you keep everything neat and tidy.
 Hook matching storage tubs in sizes that measure approximately 7cm x 6.5cm and 6cm x 6cm.
 They’re small enough for popping on your sewing table or desk but big enough for storing bits and bobs that don’t have a home.